 Park visitors may tour the museum where they can view a map presentation and film, and see the battlefield on their own or take a guided tour.
 The colonial home of Joseph and Hannah Hoskins is also open to the public.

 Guilford Court House: What's Nearby

-The American Battlefield Trust and our members would like to save land at Guilford Court House.
+The American Battlefield Trust and our members have saved more than 1 acres at Guilford Court House.